 A consumer-member is any individual or entity that uses electricity from Flint Energies.
 They are entitled to participate in cooperative elections and vote and to share in patronage capital allocations.

 What Are Capital Credits?

 The retained margins left over at the end of the year at a not for profit electric cooperative.
 Capital credits are the most significant source of equity for most cooperatives.
 Capital credits are somewhat similar to the dividends that investor-owned utilities pay to their shareholders.
 The difference is that the Cooperative’s “shareholders” are also the people that it serves and the “dividends” (capital credits) are distributed to those member/consumers.
 Capital credits reflect each member’s ownership in the cooperative.
 It is also called patronage capital or equity capital.

-The Seven Principles that Distinguish Co-ops from Other Electric Suppliers
+The Seven Principles that distinguish cooperatives

 Voluntary and Open Membership